-You may have seen our latest news: Outdoor Research is converting our onshore manufacturing facility in Seattle to produce PPE for the medical community in response to the COVID-19 crisis.
-This will enable us to produce upwards of 200,000 masks per day by summer.
+Back in April 2020 we made the announcement: Outdoor Research converted our onshore manufacturing facility in Seattle to produce Personal Protective Equipment for the medical community in response to the COVID-19 crisis.
+Today, we’re still fulfilling this promise and producing upwards of 200,000 masks per day.

 Here, we’ve gathered some of our most frequently asked questions around this announcement to help you understand how this works, what it’s for, and how great of an impact this will make to the communities who need this most.